jdpatt/PyBERT/README.md

 * `pip install tox` or `conda install tox`
 * `tox`

-To run a single environment such as "docs" run: `tox -e docs`
+To run a single environment such as "docs" run: `tox -e docs`.
+You can list all the envs with `tox --listenvs-all`

-Testing is now run with `make tests` or `py.test -vv --cov=pybert --cov-report=html --cov-report=term-missing tests/` so that we don't have to fight tox/conda.

 ## Documentation
 PyBERT documentation exists in 2 separate forms: